 The FSCA protects your funds.

 To ensure that Exness’s customers’ funds are protected in case of unforeseen circumstances, the company has joined the Financial Services Board (South Africa) (FSCA).

 The watchdog regulates the country’s financial system and works to protect consumers from fraud, financial loss, and unfair investment practices.

 As an independent body, it is not beholden to political or other interests.
 This means that Exness’s clients enjoy extra protection from their investments as well as a sense of security when using our services.

 In conclusion, yes it is.
-Exness is a regulated forex broker and offers forex trading service in South Africa.
+Exness is a regulated forex broker and offers forex trading services in South Africa.
 If you want to know more about Exness, read our full exness review here.